-In these types of cases, police will go to great lengths to make undercover arrests.
-For example, in one case during trial, a police officer admitted to drinking alcohol while driving to further convince the sting target that he was not a cop.
-In addition, police will try and get the sting target to agree to money in exchange for sex.
-Often times, the undercover officer will not record the conversation and may make the arrest regardless of what the sting target says or does.
+Sadly, DC police often go after Uber or Taxicab drivers where they attempt to get the driver’s attention and then proposition sex.
+Because most conversations are not recorded, it basically comes down to the defendant versus the police officer’s word in a prostitution trial.
 At trial, the police officer may then testify that the sting target did in fact agree to money in exchange for sex.
 Some judges in DC have found that such testimony is enough to convict someone beyond a reasonable doubt.
 Therefore, its important to consult with a DC criminal lawyer who has experience successfully cross-examining undercover officers.
 If the officer is not being truthful, a good cross-examination can help point out inconsistencies in officer’s testimony and create reasonable doubt, which may lead to a not guilty verdict.

 Therefore, its important to hire a DC solicitation lawyer who has experience in these types of cases as well as experience getting arrest records expunged.
 Contact Scrofano Law for a consultation.